Close this Alert

 Huntington Hall Suite 202 | 1200 W. Montgomery Rd. | Tuskegee, AL | Phone: 334-727-8784 | Fax: 334-724-3714 | Email: mparmer@tuskegee.edu

 The EPP utilized the ALACTE survey of new first-year teachers to collect completer’s impact on P-12 student learning and teacher effectiveness data.
 The survey contains 26 items.
-In most of the categories, completer responded as 100% agreed or strongly agreed compare to statewide average responses as 48% agree and 45% strongly agree.
+In the recent report, the completer responded to 13 items as 50% agreed or strongly agreed compared to statewide average responses as 48% agree and 45% strongly agree.
+In addition, the complete responded to 12 items as 100% strongly agreed.
 Tuskegee’s School of Education First Year completer’s scores indicated that the program prepares them to:

 Table 1: Impact on P-12 Student Learning |